osg-htc/docs/docs/data/frontier-squid.md

 2. If you are setting up a new resource, set `Active: false`.
     Only set `Active: true` for a resource when it is accepting requests and ready for production.

-3. By default registered squids will be monitored by WLCG.
+3. Normally registered squids will be monitored by WLCG.
 This is strongly recommended even for non-WLCG sites so operations experts can help with diagnosing problems.
-However, if a site declines monitoring, that can be indicated by adding `Monitored: false` directly below `ID`.
+However, if a site declines monitoring, that can be indicated by setting `Monitored: false` in a `Details:` section below `Description:`.
 Registration is still important for the sake of excluding squids from worker node failover monitors.
+The default if `Details:` `Monitored:` is not set is `true`.

 A few hours after a squid is registered and marked `Active` (and not marked `Monitored: false`),